Crystal-Nest/leathered-boots/README.md

   ![Undying](https://raw.githubusercontent.com/crystal-nest/mod-fancy-assets/main/leathered-boots/undying.gif)
 - Since 1.20, leathered boots are trimmable!
   ![Trimming](https://raw.githubusercontent.com/crystal-nest/mod-fancy-assets/main/leathered-boots/trimming.png)
-- Since 1.20, the smithing template to craft leathered boots can be found in igloos, pillager outposts, shipwrecks, and trail ruins (but only in snowy/frozen biomes)!
+- Since 1.20, the smithing template to craft leathered boots can be easily found in igloos, pillager outposts, shipwrecks, and trail ruins (but only in snowy/frozen biomes)!
 - The Leatherworker villager can trade leathered boots.
 - Leathered boots can be found in Igloos chests and snowy villages!
 - Vanilla advancements have been adapted to include leathered boots: *Light as a rabbit*, *Suit up*, *Cover Me with Diamonds*, *Oh Shiny*, and *Cover Me in Debris*.